glycojones/fletcher/README.md

 # Fletcher

-While sequence alignments have historically helped infer activity once homology is identified, this is usually limited by the ability of the MSA tool to spot similarities and align them correctly.
-With the advent of AlphaFold, structural similarities may be found based on sequence similarities that would have flown under the radar if using an MSA exclusively.
-'Fletcher' is a tool that will get a list of residues (and alternatives) and look for them in AlphaFold models provided that they lie within a fixed distance, calculated from the last atom of the first residue in a list of candidate residues.
+While Multiple Sequence Alignments (MSA) may infer function once homology is identified, traditional MSA tools struggle when sequence identity drops, frequently missing similarities in proteins that share as little as 5% sequence identity, yet retain very similar folds and catalytic activity!
+With the advent of AlphaFold and other really powerful fold prediction software, structural similarities may now be detected directly from predicted 3D models, revealing functional relationships that would fly under the radar of sequence-based methods.
+Fletcher is a tool that takes a user-defined list of candidate residues (including alternative options) and searches AlphaFold models for spatial matches within a fixed distance threshold, measured from the C-alpha of the primary reference residue.

 Usage: